IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   Their main task is to build the transactions that produce and spend Plutus script outputs.

 The Plutus Playground includes a number of sample apps.
-In this tutorial we are going to run through two of the sample apps.
+In this tutorial you are going to run through two of the sample apps.

 .. _playground-compiling-hello-world:

 Running the "Hello, World" app
 ------------------------------

-When we first open the Plutus Playground, the code editor is populated with the "Vesting" app.
+When you first open the Plutus Playground, the code editor is populated with the "Vesting" app.
 To load the "Hello, World" app, click the link in the top row.
 This app is much simpler than the vesting app.
 In fact, the app itself only consists of a single line, and a type annotation: